DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 gantt.init("gantt_here");
 ~~~

-###Adding order to the model
+###Adding tasks order to the model

-Now, let's reflect these changes on a backend.
+Now, let's reflect these changes on the backend.
-We'll going to store the order in property named SortOrder, let's update the Task class accordingly:
+We are going to store the order in the property named SortOrder, let's update the Task class accordingly:

 ~~~js
 using System;
 using System.ComponentModel.DataAnnotations;